mrb/mrb.github.com/_posts/2014-01-01-a-taste-of-logic-programming-in-ruby.markdown

 In getting recently re-obsessed with Logic Programming and its relationship to the future of both programming and computation (with a healthy dose of obsession for its history, of course), I recalled coming across a few relevant Ruby libraries last year that I wanted to write up a bit after playing with them here and there.
 I was interested in seeing some small implementations of <a href="http://en.wikipedia.org/wiki/Unification_(computer_science)">unification algorithms</a> and logic programming systems, and bingo, I came across that and more in one person's unassuming profile.

-GitHub user <a href="https://github.com/jimwise">jimwise</a> who apparently is in the general part of the world as me but I have no idea who he is (the internet is awesome) has a trio of libraries that implement unification a la Ehud & Shapiro, a small nondeterministic programming library that utilizes Ruby's `callcc` functionality, and a small Prolog system also influenced by **The Art of Prolog**.
+GitHub user <a href="https://github.com/jimwise">jimwise</a> who apparently is in the general part of the world as me but I have no idea who he is (the Internet is awesome) has a trio of libraries that implement unification a la Ehud & Shapiro, a small nondeterministic programming library that utilizes Ruby's `callcc` functionality, and a small Prolog system also influenced by **The Art of Prolog**.
 Since most systems you see that tackle these problems are written in Scheme, Pascal, Haskell, etc, it was nice for me to see them in Ruby, which for better or worse is still very much my code *lingua franca*.

 This post is a quick overview of what each of these libraries can do, and I encourage you to check them out if you're curious about what bringing features of other languages to Ruby can look like, or even if you're just interested in language implementation details in general.